michele-fabi/PoW-security-simulator/README.txt

 FUNCTION								|PURPOSE

-Simulate_no_delay_VECTORIZED					Outputs the probability that the attack succeeds and the growth rate of the honest chain.
+Simulate_no_delay_VECTORIZED					Outputs the probability that the attack succeeds as well as the growth rate of the honest chain.
 Simulate_with_delay_VECTORIZED				Outputs the probability that the attack succeeds, growth rate of the honest chain, and several statistics on the effects of forking
-Compute_Simulation_Size						Compute the simulation size as a fn of a precision threshold rowwiseLast								Finds the locations of the final non-zero value in each row of a matrix**
+Compute_Simulation_Size						Computes the simulation size as a fn of a precision threshold rowwiseLast								Finds the locations of the final non-zero value in each row of a matrix**

 All codes are preliminary and in testing phase.